-1. Remuneration bands as indicated do not include the value of any awards granted under the SATS RSP and/or SATS PSP.

-2. Salary includes AWS and employer's CPF for the year ended 31 March 2018.

-3. Variable bonus comprises both actual performance bonus and economic value added (EVA) bonus which were paid out in FY2017-18 in respect of FY2016-17 Company and individual performance.

-Mr Cheng Chee Mun, Eugene joined on 29 May 2017 and Mr Seah Kok Khong, Manfred joined on 2 September 2017.

-5. Denotes the base awards of shares granted under the SATS RSP and the SATS PSP for FY2017-18 on 1 August 2017.
-The final number of shares under the RSP award will range from 0% to 120% of the initial grant and is contingent on the achievement of pre-determined targets over a one-year performance period and will vest equally over a three-year period.
-The final number of shares under the PSP award will range from 0% to 150% of the initial grant and is contingent on the achievement of pre-determined targets over a three-year period.

-The fair value at allocation for the SATS RSP and SATS PSP for FY2017-18 is \$4.60 and \$1.75 respectively.

-7. The above table reflects the remuneration of the employees who hold the rank of Executive Vice President and above, who are the Relevant Key Management Personnel of the Company.
+- 1. Remuneration bands as indicated do not include the value of any awards granted under the SATS RSP and/or SATS PSP. - 2 Salary includes AWS and employer's CPF for the year ended 31 March 2019. - Variable bonus comprises both actual performance bonus and economic value added (EVA) bonus which were paid out in FY2018-19 in respect of FY2017-18 Company and individual performance. - ^{4.} Mr Mok Tee Heong Kerry joined on 28 June 2018. - 5.
+Mr Denis Suresh Kumar Marie was appointed as CEO of SATS India effective from 14 January 2019. - 6.
+Denotes the base awards of shares granted under the SATS PSP for FY2018-19 on 14 December 2018.
+The final number of PSP award will range from 0% to 150% of the initial grant and is contingent on the achievement of pre-determined targets over a three-year performance period. - The fair value at allocation for the SATS PSP for FY2018-19 is at \$3.23. - E. The above table reflects the remuneration of the employees who hold the rank of PCEO, Chief Financial Officer and Business Heads.

-The aggregate total compensation paid to the Relevant Key Management Personnel (who are not also Directors or the PCEO) was \$\$3,189,100.
+The aggregate total compensation paid to the Chief Financial Officer and the Business Heads (who are not also Directors or the PCEO) for FY2018-19 was \$\$4,738,319.

-No immediate family members of any Director or of the PCEO were employed by the Company or any of its related companies during FY2017-18.
+No immediate family members of any Director or of the PCEO were employed by the Company or any of its related companies during FY2018-19.